ashvathhh/ashvathhh/README.md

 I'm a software developer interested in machine learning, computer vision, and building practical tools that solve real problems.
 A lot of my recent work focuses on human detection in low-visibility environments and connecting AI models to mobile apps.

-I'm currently an incoming graduate student at Northeastern University and looking for internship opportunities for Summer 2025.
+I'm currently a graduate student at Northeastern University and looking for internship opportunities for Summer 2025.

 ---